xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/site.5.rst

                 service nodes will ignore this value and always be configured to forward to the management node.

+   dnsforwardmode: (first or only or no).
+This is to set forward value in named.conf options section.
+                "first": causes DNS requests to be forwarded before an attempt is made to resolve them via the root name servers.
+                "only": all requests are forwarded and none sent to the root name servers.
+                "no": no request will be forwarded.
+This is the default value if not specified.

    emptyzonesenable: (yes or no).
 This is to set empty-zones-enable value in named.conf options section.

    master:  The hostname of the xCAT management node, as known by the nodes.